CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 ### Metadata Texture Encoding

 For per-texel metadata, data values can be stored in textures rather than `bufferView`s.
-This metadata is then directly accessed via texture coordinates without having to refer to a instance table.
+This metadata is then directly accessed via texture coordinates without having to refer to an instance table.

 ![Metadata Texture](figures/metadata-texture.jpg)